No-Cry (No-Tears) Sleep Training Method for Babies

 Dr. Rashmi Prakash (Psychologist/Psychotherapist)

-What is the No Crying or No-Tears Method of Sleep Training?
+What Is the No Crying or No-Tears Method of Sleep Training?

 If you think that no crying methods would ensure that your baby does not cry at all, well, that is not what this method is all about.
-The advocates of this method are of the opinion that sleep is very important for the growth and development of a baby and bedtime may be the best time to build a strong bond with your baby.
+The advocates of this method are of the opinion that sleep is very important for the growth and development of a baby, and bedtime may be the best time to build a strong bond with your baby.
 Therefore, there should be no negative sleep association.
-In other words, this method adopts the opposite approach to the controlled crying method and, thus requires, parents to soothe, comfort, rock or cuddle their baby as soon as he begins crying.
+In other words, this method adopts the opposite approach to the controlled crying method and, thus, requires parents to soothe, comfort, rock or cuddle their baby as soon as he begins crying.
 The idea is to not let the baby cry incessantly and help him go back to sleep on his own.

-What is the Controversy Behind This Method?
+What Is the Controversy Behind This Method?

 The supporters of no tear method perceive that it is important to promptly respond to a baby’s needs or demands and, thus, create a positive image of the parents that may help in strengthening the parent’s bond with the baby.
-The experts of this method also believed that crying incessantly during bedtime may create a negative association with sleep and bedtime.
+The experts of this method also believed that crying incessantly during bedtime may create a negative association between sleep and bedtime.

 How Does This Method Work?

-Well, no parent may be comfortable with their baby crying and, thus, if you are one of those parents who think the same, this method involves lesser crying and fussing by your baby, which means a happy baby and, eventually, a happier you.
+Well, no parent may be comfortable with their baby crying, and thus, if you are one of those parents who think the same, this method involves less crying and fussing by your baby, which means a happy baby and, eventually, a happier you.
 This method also allows you to spend ample time with your little one.
 You should keep in mind that the end result that you expect from this method is your baby going to sleep on his own without any help from you.
 Be patient, as it may take a couple of months for you and your baby to get used to this method.

 Pros and Cons of No-Cry Sleep Training

-This gentle and comforting night time sleep method may require religious and consistent efforts on your part to show you the expected results.
+This gentle and comforting nighttime sleep method may require religious and consistent efforts on your part to show you the expected results.
 However, before you prep yourself into taking a plunge with this method, you must know its pros and cons, and this may also help you to make an informed decision:

 Pros:

-• It is an effective method of sleep for babies who need more help for going off to sleep than other babies.
+• It is an effective method of sleep for babies who need more help going off to sleep than other babies.

 • It involves a gentler approach to sleep training.